Intermittent fasting is a healthy way to boost energy, promote mental clarity, and lose weight.

 You can still drink certain beverages and reap the full of benefits of fasting.
 Here are the top selections:

 This one’s a no-brainer.
 Steady sipping on H2O will keep you hydrated while fasting.
+More info on water while fasting here.

 Unlike regular broth, bone broth is rich in nutrients such as calcium, magnesium, other trace minerals, as well as collagen, an essential protein for skin, joints, and hair.

 YAS!!
 Coffee can help curb appetite during a fast but one drawback- no sugar or cream.
 You can add artificial sweeteners and a splash of cream but make sure to keep your intake under 50 calories.
+More about drinking coffee while fasting here.

 Same as water, decaffeinated tea is a great way to stay hydrated and can even help curb appetite.
 Be sure to drink it plain, no cream or sugar, at least while you’re fasting.